FUNMIIB/Final_Project/README.md

 The dataset has 42 columns including the Job title, Salary Estimate, Job Description, Rating, Company, Location, Company , Headquarters, , , any Size, Company Founded Date, Type of Ownership, Industry, Sector, Revenue, Competitors.
 There are 742 rows.

 **Our Question**

+**Technologies used**
+We created a repository named Final Project Github Machine learning
+Building the database using Jupyter notebook

+**Description of the communication protocol**